Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: Introduction

-\begin{remark*} There are other open Gromov-Witten invariants relative to different types of Lagrangian submanifolds.
-Jake Solomon defines open Gromov-Witten invariants of a compact symplectic manifold relative to a Lagrangian submanifold which is the fixed locus of an anti-symplectic involution \cite{So}.
+There are other open GW invariants relative to different types of Lagrangian submanifolds.
+C.-H. Cho \cite{Cho} and J. Solomon \cite{So} define disk invariants of a compact symplectic manifold in real dimension four and six relative to a Lagrangian submanifold which is the fixed locus of an anti-symplectic involution.
 The mirror theorem for disk invariants for the quintic 3-fold relative to the real quintic is conjectured in \cite{Wa} and proved in \cite{PSW}.
-It has been generalized to compact Calabi-Yau 3-folds which are projective complete intersections \cite{PZ}, where a mirror theorem for genus one open Gromov-Witten invariants (annulus invariants) is also proved.
+It has been generalized to compact Calabi-Yau 3-folds which are projective complete intersections \cite{PZ}, where a mirror theorem for genus one open GW invariants (annulus invariants) is also proved.

-Open orbifold Gromov-Witten invariants of compact toric orbifolds with respect to Lagrangian torus fibers have recently been defined in \cite{CP}, which generalizes the work of \cite{FOOO} on compact toric manifolds.
-There are mirror theorems on disk invariants in this context (see \cite{CLLT}, \cite{CLT}, and \cite{CCLT}). \end{remark*}
+Open orbifold GW invariants of compact toric orbifolds with respect to Lagrangian torus fibers of the moment map are defined in \cite{CP}, which generalizes the work of \cite{FOOO} on compact toric manifolds.
+The third author and collaborators prove mirror theorems on disk invariants in this context \cite{CLLT, CCLT1}.
+The third author and collaborators also prove mirror theorems on disk invariants of toric Calabi-Yau manifolds/orbifolds (which must be non-compact) with respect to Lagrangian torus fibers of the Gross fibration \cite{CLT, CCLT2}.